anastasiiabureau/airtable-erp-crm-ops-automation-no-code/README.md

-# ⚙️ Airtable ERP/CRM & Ops Automation
+# ⚙️ Airtable ERP (Enterprise Resource Planning) / CRM (Customer Relationship Management) & Ops Automation

-> A production-ready collection of **14 native Airtable automations** across HR, CRM, Operations, and Finance — paired with **6 role-specific interfaces** designed to centralize studio management and eliminate manual workflows.
+> A production-ready collection of **14 native Airtable automations** across HR (Human Resources), CRM, Operations, and Finance — paired with **6 role-specific interfaces** designed to centralize studio management and eliminate manual workflows.

 ---

 ## 📌 What This Project Is

-This repository documents the internal automation infrastructure of a yoga studio built entirely on **Airtable** — without external ETL tools or code.
+This repository documents the internal automation infrastructure of a yoga studio built entirely on **Airtable** — without external tools or code.
 The system covers the full operational lifecycle: from hiring and contract management, to lead qualification and client onboarding, to class scheduling and revenue tracking.

 Each automation is triggered by real business events — a contract expiring, a lead converting, a class completing — and responds by updating records, creating entries across linked tables, and logging activity.
 The result is a self-maintaining operational backbone that keeps data clean, teams aligned, and nothing falling through the cracks.

+Documentation is organized into domain-specific sections: HR & Staff Management, CRM & Lead Management, Operations & Scheduling, Finance & Transactions, and Interface Map — each containing a full technical deep dive, user workflows, and field-level reference.
+See [Detailed Documentation](#-detailed-documentation) at the end of this file.

 > ⚠️ **Data Privacy Note:** All datasets are synthetically generated.
 Names, contact details, and financial figures are fictional and used for demonstration purposes only.